githubtraining/intro-to-html/responses/00-openapr.md

 GitHub Pages is now serving your web page at: https://{{user.username}}.github.io/{{repo}}/

-It's not very special looking, isn't it?
+It's not very special looking yet, is it?
 Web hosts (and GitHub Pages) look for a file titled `index.html` and serve that up.
 Since there's no `index.html` file in our repository, GitHub Pages displays the contents of the README by default.
 Let's change this by adding the `index.html` file to our repository.
 Don't worry, we've taken care of the hard part.

 ### :keyboard: Activity: Add `index.html`